anhol0/helloworld-bruteforced/README.md

    **we successfully brute-forced our own executable memory and found `hello_world`.**

    >  **Note:** Yhe address we found might point in the middle of the function so I added a check.
 We use `-rdynamic` flag that instructs liker to add ALL the symbols to the dynamic symbol table.
-This way our address found can atually be tested.
+This way the address found can actually be tested.
 If the `info.dli_sname` is empty, but 69 was returned - it was either a false positive OR we jumped inside of the function itself and started execution from the middle.
-In these cases - we just keep going until we actually find a symbol.
+In these cases - we just keep going until we actually find a address associated with the symbol.
 The final output should look like:
    > ```
    > probe child pid=<PID> addr=<ADDRESS>
    > Hello world